MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 ## Update_Achievement API

-Once your achievements are configured via [XDP](achievements-in-xdp.md) or [UDC](achievements-in-udc.md) and published to your dev sandbox, your title can unlock them by calling the Update_Achievement API.
+Once your achievements are configured via [XDP](../configure-xbl/xdp/achievements-in-xdp.md) or [UDC](../configure-xbl/dev-center/achievements-in-udc.md) and published to your dev sandbox, your title can unlock them by calling the Update_Achievement API.

 The API is available in both the XDK and the Xbox Live SDK.

-### API Signature
+### API signature

 The API signature is as follows: